lvphj/epydemiology/README.md

 ## B. Usage

 The following functions are available:
-1. To load data from a named Excel cell range
+1. To load data from a named Excel cell range into a Pandas dataframe

 ```python
 myDF = epy.phjReadDataFromExcelNamedCellRange()
 ```

-2. To load data from MySQL or SQL SERVER database into Pandas dataframe
+2. To load data from a MySQL or SQL SERVER database into a Pandas dataframe

 ```python
 myDF = epy.phjGetDataFromDatabase()
 ```

-3. To load text from a text file (e.g. a SQL query or regular expression)
+3. To load text from a text file (e.g. a SQL query or regular expression) into a Python variable as a single string

 ```python
 myString = phjReadTextFromFile()